kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 Admission controllers have been in common use in kubernetes for a long time.
 Admission webhooks are the new, preferred way to control admission, especially for external (out-of-tree) components like the CSI external snapshotter.

-A webhook server receives AdmissionReview(definition) requests from API server, and responses with a response of the same type to either admit/deny the request.
+A webhook server receives [AdmissionReview](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request) requests from API server, and responses with a response of the same type to either admit/deny the request.
 Following simplified diagram shows the workflow.
 (Note that the mutating webhooks will be invoked BEFORE validating).

 ![Webhook workflow diagram](./webhook-workflow.png)

 The webhook server will expose an HTTP endpoint such that to allow the API server to send AdmissionReview requests.
-Webhook server providers can dynamically(details) configure what type of resources and what type of admission webhooks via creating CRs of type ValidatingWebhookConfiguration and/or MutatingWebhookConfiguration.
+Webhook server providers can [dynamically](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#configure-admission-webhooks-on-the-fly) configure what type of resources and what type of admission webhooks via creating CRs of type ValidatingWebhookConfiguration and/or MutatingWebhookConfiguration.

 CRD validation is preferred over webhook validation due to their lower complexity, however CRD validation schema is unable to enforce immutability or provide ratcheting validation.